openid/fapi/fapi-2_0-security-profile.md

 Possible mitigations for this are:

 1. Resource servers uses short-lived DPoP nonces to reduce the time window where a request can be replayed
-2. Resource servers implement replay prevention using the `jti` header as explained in [@!I-D.ietf-oauth-dpop]
+2. Resource servers implement replay prevention using the `jti` header as explained in [@!RFC9449]
 3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing
 4. Consider MTLS sender-constraining instead of DPoP